magenx/Magento-2-aws-cluster-terraform/README.md

 <br />

 ## Complete setup:
- `3` autoscaling groups with launch templates configuration from `user_data`
+ `6` autoscaling groups with launch templates + configuration from `user_data`
- `3` target groups for load balancer (varnish frontend admin)
+ `6` target groups for load balancer (frontend admin opensearch redis rabbitmq mariadb)
- `2` load balancers (external/internal) with listeners / rules
+ `1` load balancer with listeners / rules
- `1` rds mariadb databases multi AZ
+ `1` ec2 instance mariadb database
- `1` elasticsearch domain for Magento catalog search
+ `1` ec2 instance elasticsearch domain for Magento catalog search
- `2` redis elasticache cluster for sessions and cache
+ `1` ec2 instance redis for sessions and cache
- `1` rabbitmq broker to manage queue messages
+ `1` ec2 instance rabbitmq broker to manage queue messages
- `4` s3 buckets for [media] images and [system] files and logs (with access policy)
+ `3` s3 buckets for [media] original images and [system] files and logs (with access policy)
- `2` codecommit app files repository and services config files repository
  `1` cloudfront s3 origin distribution
+ `1` lambda@edge function to resize images
+ `1` s3 bucket for [media-optimized] resized images
  `1` efs file system for shared folders, with mount target per AZ
  `1` sns topic default subscription to receive email alerts
  `1` ses user access details for smtp module

  >resources are grouped into a virtual network, VPC dedicated to your brand
- >the settings initially imply a large store, and are designed for huge traffic.
+ >the settings initially imply a medium store, and are designed for moderate traffic.
  >services are clustered and replicated thus ready for failover.

 ##